LokTheDev/Book-Flipping-Effect-Pure-JS---CSS/README.md

 <h5 style="color:red;">GitHub doesn't support video!
-The video background is missing in the delopyment website!</h5>
+The video background is missing in the deployment website!</h5>
+<p>Download the video from public separately! (/public/DanteBG.mp4) and replace it</p>
 <h1>Dante's Inferno</h1>
 <h2>Developed to display my DOM, JS, and logic flow.</h2>
 <h4>This is a responsive website</h4>